wso2-attic/ballerina-integrator/README.md

 ### Writing unit tests

 In Ballerina, the unit test cases should be in the same package inside a folder named as 'tests'.
-When writing the test functions the below convention should be followed.
+When writing the test functions, the below convention should be followed.

-- Test functions should be annotated with `@test:Config`.
+Test functions should be annotated with `@test:Config`.
 See the below example.

 ```ballerina
    @test:Config
    function testFunc() {
    }
 ```

 This guide contains unit test case for 'LKSubOffice' service and 'UKSubOffice' service in [passthrough_test.bal](https://github.com/sanethmaduranga/Simple-pass-through-messaging-ballerina-/blob/master/guide/tests/passthrough_test.bal) file.

 To run the unit tests, navigate to `Simple-pass-through-messaging-ballerina-/guide/` and run the following command.

 ```bash
    $ ballerina test
 ```